0xbythesecond/10-questions-AD/README.md

-# 10 Related to Active Directory
+# 10 Questions Related to Active Directory

 `What is Active Directory?`
 <br />